Kagura Ski Resort ['25-26]

 Wadagoya Mountain Lodge is located in the mountains of Kagura Ski Resort, quietly nestled at an altitude of 1,380m.
 Guests staying overnight will be the first to hit the powder slopes the next morning, so there is a fierce competition to stay overnight during the season.
 This luxurious First Track plan allows you to rent the lodge exclusively for a maximum of six people.

-After a private, relaxing night wrapped in the warmth of a mountain hut, the next morning starts at 7:30.
-You'll be the first to arrive at the Kagura Main Slope from Wadagoya, and have the luxury of having the first hour or so until the general opening time.
-With this plan, you'll have everything just for yourself, from the powder first track to the star-filled sky, the blazing fire in the fireplace, and the special cuisine prepared by the head chef.
-For
+After a relaxing night enveloped in the warmth of a mountain lodge, your day begins at 7:30 AM.
+You'll be the first to arrive at the Kagura Main Slope from Wada Lodge, enjoying approximately one hour of exclusive access before general opening.
+With this plan, the first tracks of powder, the starry sky, the burning fireplace, and the special meal prepared by the head chef—everything is exclusively yours.
+Click here for details on this special plan.

 Recommended courses at Kagura Ski Resort